joshfishman/AI-CRO/README.md

    - Drag the "Cursor AI-CRO Selector" link to your bookmarks bar
    - Or copy the code and create a new bookmark with it

+> **Tip:** If you encounter any issues with the bookmarklet page, you can use the static fallback page at `https://your-deployment-url.vercel.app/bookmarklet-setup.html`

 ### Step 4: Personalize Your Website

 1. **Navigate to the page you want to personalize**